MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-windowsexplorer.md

 <!-- Description-Source-ADMX -->
 When a file or folder is deleted in File Explorer, a copy of the file or folder is placed in the Recycle Bin.
 Using this setting, you can change this behavior.

-- If you enable this setting, files and folders that are deleted using File Explorer will not be placed in the Recycle Bin and will therefore be permanently deleted.
+- If you enable this setting, files and folders that are deleted using File Explorer won't be placed in the Recycle Bin and will therefore be permanently deleted.

-- If you disable or do not configure this setting, files and folders deleted using File Explorer will be placed in the Recycle Bin.
+- If you disable or don't configure this setting, files and folders deleted using File Explorer will be placed in the Recycle Bin.
 <!-- NoRecycleFiles-Description-End -->

 <!-- NoRecycleFiles-Editable-Begin -->